 Passes for members of official delegations to regular and special sessions of the General Assembly and all other meetings at Headquarters on the official calendar are authorized by the Protocol and Liaison Service (tel.: 212-963-7181) and processed by the Pass and Identification Unit, whose office is located at 320 East 45th Street (FF Building).
-Registration requests for members of delegations to temporary meetings may be processed through the online eRegistration system, available through the e-deleGATE portal (delegate.un.int).
-Guidelines on eRegistration and answers to frequently asked questions can be found on the Protocol and Liaison Service website (protocol.un.org).
+Registration requests for members of delegations to temporary meetings may be processed through the online eRegistration system, available through the e-deleGATE portal (edelegate.un.int).
+Guidelines on eRegistration and answers to frequently asked questions can be found on the Protocol and Liaison Service website (protocol. un.org).
+Owing to the COVID-19 pandemic and the limitations on meetings within the United Nations premises recommended as precautionary measures aimed at containing the spread of COVID-19, access to the building may be limited.